-Recent turmoil in the geopolitical environment in many parts of the world, including terrorist activities and military actions, particularly the continuing tension in and surrounding Iraq, and changes in energy costs may continue to put pressure on global economic conditions.
+Turmoil in the geopolitical environment in many parts of the world, including terrorist activities and military actions, and changes in energy costs may continue to put pressure on global economic conditions.
 If the economic and market conditions in the United States and globally do not improve, or if they deteriorate, we may experience material impacts on our business, operating results, and financial condition.